-- Companies that provide professional level services that can provide enhanced service levels. - County of Bruce (Paid Duty): (If Applicable) - County of Bruce Paramedic Services can provide dedicated Primary and or Advanced Care Paramedics for special events on a cost recovery fee for service contractual basis.
-These resources are provided in addition to regularly staffed ambulance and emergency vehicle deployment.
+- Companies that provide professional level services that can provide enhanced service levels. - County of Bruce Paramedic Services (paid duty) can provide dedicate Paramedics for special events on a cost recovery fee for service contractual basis.
+Fees would be outlined in the Bruce County Fees by-law.
+These resources are provided in addition to regularly staffed ambulance that would be deployed when dialling 911.